 What would Together for Short Lives like to happen?

 The transition of life-limited children to adult services is currently a gap described as ‘a cliff edge’ for young people.
 We would like:

-In the meantime Together for Short Lives is offering financial support to some voluntary sector organisations through our Improving Transitions for Young People Fund, and our Transition Taskforce worked for three years to encourage cross-sector collaboration, so young people can have a smooth transition.
+Together for Short Lives offered financial support to some voluntary sector organisations through our Improving Transitions for Young People Fund, and our Transition Taskforce worked for three years to encourage cross-sector collaboration, so young people can have a smooth transition.
 Our Transition Hub features a range of resources and best practice that we developed through this work.